 - Ensuring that the injured patient is appropriately transferred to a specialized medical institution, accompanied by the medical team members (determining the method of transportation, and the patient’s position).

-Recently, Turkey has become one of the leading countries in the field of medical tourism in the world Bimaristan Medical Center It is your first choice For treatment in Turkey don't hesitate toContact us.
+Recently, Turkey has become one of the leading countries in the field of medical tourism in the world.
+Do not hesitate tocontact us.

 In cases where there are obstacles that prevent the patient from being transferred to another medical institution (the third group), he is provided with initial assistance that qualifies him to be transferred to the surgery department with the participation of dentists in hospitals, in the presence of: